 Use Your Oracle Cloud Application Sandbox

 VB Studio can access the sandboxes in your Oracle Cloud Application that have changes to the application's data model that haven't been published yet.

-If the changes in a sandbox are relevant to your app extension, you can associate the sandbox you want to use with your workspace so you can access it when you are creating the app extension.
-You'll want to save all your work in a branch that is associated with the sandbox with those changes, and you'll want to continue to use the same branch with that sandbox until you are finished.
+If the changes in a sandbox are relevant to your app extension, you can associate the sandbox with your workspace so you can access it while you're working on the app extension.
+You'll want to do all your work in a branch that is associated with the sandbox with those changes, and you'll want to continue to use the same branch with that sandbox until you are finished.
 If you need to edit the app extension using a different sandbox as well, it's better to associate it with a new branch than to use an existing branch.
 This will help isolate the changes you make for each sandbox.
 If it helps, for each branch-sandbox pair you can create a separate workspace instead of switching a workspace's branch and sandbox.
 VB Studio helps keep your changes in sync by automatically recommending a sandbox for your workspace if you choose a branch that is already using it.

 When you are ready to publish your app extension to your Oracle Cloud Application environment, you should publish the associated sandbox at the same time or shortly before to minimize the risk that the data model and app extension will be out of sync.

 The base application developer (at Oracle) who created your Oracle Cloud Application made certain elements of the app eligible for customization.
 Those elements can include dynamic components (tables, forms, containers), as well as certain variables, constants, and events.
 Those items are clearly indicated in the VB Studio UI, so you know what you can extend and what you can’t.